mars-planet/mars_city/servers/solarstorm/doc/swds.rst

 Composition
 -----------

-The unit is composed of the Neural Network archtecture.
+The unit is composed of the Neural Network architecture.
 Various network architectures including Multiple output, or different Single output networks can be attempted.